 Technology Impacts.
-Twenty to thirty years out, our city is likely to have become a comprehensively integrated "smart city" within an expanding regional 5G+ grid built on everdeepening fibre connectivity and, perhaps, guided by a fixed satellite network.
+Twenty to thirty years out, progress in our community systems also seems likely due to technological advances.
+Our city will probably have become a comprehensively integrated "smart city" within an expanding regional 5G+ grid built on everdeepening fibre connectivity and, perhaps, guided by a fixed satellite network.
 Among other transformations, this should herald the general end of private car ownership and the rise of driverless vehicles and widely available ride-hailing systems.
 These tech and economic revolutions could, in turn, presage a sweeping re-optimization of our local roadways and the redesign of Port Moody's public parking zones.
 This era could also usher in entirely new modes for monitoring, regulating, and reducing commuter congestion during Port Moody's rush hours.
-Yes, on the whole, these advances sound like good news.

 Population Impacts.
-Such emerging factors could, by themselves, forcibly change the face of our city in profound ways, even if much else in this place were to stay the same.
+Such emerging factors have the potential, in themselves, to change the face of our city in profound ways, even if much else in this place were to stay the same.
 But don't count on much else standing still, because Port Moody will also be grappling with a third, preeminent change agent.
 Although Port Moody's growth has, by some measures, been relatively flat in recent years, looking ahead it seems plain that our populace will be greatly expanding its waistline - many more residents, much bigger buildings - within the same old pair of pants, our municipality's unyielding, fixed perimeter comprising 10 square miles.
 Depending on which path we choose, Port Moody's resident population could be increasing by 43%, by 75%, or even with a complete doubling in size between now and 2051.
 Whatever else may come, adding so many people to this relatively small municipality is going to change quite a bit about life in this special place.